Leroy Logan: Career

 Logan joined the police force in 1983, having previously worked as a research scientist.
 He was inspired to join the police after witnessing two officers assault his father.

 Logan was described by The Voice newspaper as "one of the Black officers who helped change the Met".
 In 2000, he was awarded an MBE for his work in advancing policing.

-As chair of the Black Police Association, he was involved in the Stephen Lawrence enquiry and the enquiry into the killing of Damilola Taylor.
+As chair of the Black Police Association, he was involved in the Stephen Lawrence inquiry and the inquiry into the killing of Damilola Taylor.
 Logan retired as a police officer in 2013.
 He remains an executive member of the National Black Police Association and is a founder member of the Black Police Association Charitable Trust.

 Personal life

 In 2003, Logan was awarded £100,000 by the Metropolitan Police following an investigation over a hotel bill.
 His autobiography, Closing Ranks: My Life as a Cop, was published in 2020.

 In popular culture

 Logan is portrayed by John Boyega in the episode “Red, White and Blue” of Small Axe, an anthology TV series created by Steve McQueen.